Parallel programming in .NET

 1.3.2.
 Stop a thread

-To terminate the execution of a thread, use the System.Threading.CancellationToken.
-It provides a unified way to stop threads cooperatively.
+To terminate the execution of a thread, use the System.Threading.CancellationToken which provides a unified way to cooperatively stop threads.

 Sometimes it’s not possible to stop a thread cooperatively because it runs third-party code not designed for cooperative cancellation.
-In this case, you might want to terminate its execution forcibly.
-To terminate the execution of a thread forcibly, in .NET Framework you can use the Thread.Abort
+To terminate the execution of a thread forcibly, in .NET Framework, use the Thread.Abort

 on the thread on which it’s invoked.

 The Thread.Abort method isn’t supported in .NET Core.
-If you need to terminate the execution of third-party code forcibly in .NET Core, run it in the separate process and use the Process.Kill method.
+To terminate the execution of third-party code forcibly in .NET Core, run it in the separate process and use the Process.Kill method.

 |